My name is Ivailo

 I create clean, intuitive experiences that just work

-Currently, I do accept work
+Currently, I do accept freelance work selectively

 About me Arrr, lads!
 Raise the black!